Research conducted over the past 10 years exhibits startling figures for CRM implementations that did not bring about the expected outcomes. In

 objectives – says a recent study.
 In Europe, this figure touches a whopping 80%.

-AMR Research projected an annual cost of almost 15 billion US dollars spent on CRM globally.
+AMR Research projected an annual cost of almost 15 billion US dollars spent on Cloud CRM software's globally.
 Regardless of the spending, projects fail from time to time, studies show that the CRM industry is still continuing to show a growth rate of 45% making the obvious indication that it is not the Customer Relationship Management ‘Professionals’ who are suffering, but it is the employees and customers who are falling prey to the web of bad and unsatisfactory systems.

 1. Commercial mortgage company does not clearly identify CRM users